handav/class_ten_workshop/README.md

 [https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn](https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn)

-1. Convert MIDI files into NoteSequences.
+**1. Convert MIDI files into NoteSequences.**

 NoteSequences are protocol buffers, or a way to serialize data.
 Serializing data helps store and work with large data structures/files more efficiently.

 To convert your MIDI files, type this command into terminal (change your input directory as needed):